-One could even argue that if it wasn’t for Beats by Dre, high-end headphones wouldn’t be selling as well as they do now.
+One could even argue that if it wasn’t for Beats by Dre, you wouldn’t be able to find high priced headphones for sale now.
 “People thought we were crazy,” says Beats by Dre CEO Luke Wood.
 “They said the marketplace would never support a $300 headphone.”

 This kind of success didn’t go unnoticed.
 Hungry competitors rolled to the scene throwing well thought out punches.
 Within a span of five years, the high-end headphone market became flooded with numerous options.

 With new premium headphones being released almost every single month, companies who try to enter this booming market must not cut corners.
 Learning from Dre’s success is the first step to accessing the playing field, but strategy is more important.
 One of the biggest elements of the overall strategy should be innovative industrial design.